Conures are intelligent parrots and lots of fun.

 Our Conure would spend hours unscrewing everything he could find on the cage.
 He would unscrew the links the toys were hanging from and then lift the link with the toy still attached and let it fall to the bottom of the cage.
 Of course he had me trained to come and put everything back up so he could do it again.
 They are very clever birds.

 As with all other parrot species, conures should only be fed pellets for 80% of their diet.
-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.
 Who knows what may have been sprayed on all that stuff?